 - to behave like holy priestesses of the Almighty God, - showing restraint and discipline of appetites and words, - living what they speak so that the younger women want to learn from them how to live and please God in their lives and families.

 So what was their very first lesson?
-Loving husbands God's way!
+Training younger women in loving their own husbands!